 What does it take to run your life on your own terms?
 For Haeley McKinney it took exemplary courage to turn her life around from being a single mom while working full-time as a server to becoming a star mom with a well-paying career in health care.
 She emerged as a champion.

 After graduating high school, Haeley worked as a hairdresser but was soon blessed with two daughters and became a stay-at-home mom.
 As her daughters grew, Haeley needed to help pay the bills.
 She took a part-time gig as a server but her marriage was failing and then she was on her own.
 One day, she had to take her daughters along for her St. Patrick’s Day shift.
 In this moment she realized she needed a career that she and her daughters could be proud of and admire.
-Determined to provide the best for her daughters and become a better role model, Haeley searched for career options and decided to pursue Medical Laboratory Assistant Diploma at Stenberg College.
+Determined to provide the best for her daughters and become a better role model, Haeley searched for career options and decided to pursue a career as a Medical Lab Assistant at Stenberg College.

 Haeley finished the program with a 94% grade point average (GPA) and won Student of the Year 2015.
 She is currently working as an MLA and as a Program Advisor at Stenberg College.
 “I am proud of this.
 It’s changed me…I can do anything I set my mind to.
 I do believe that now…I did something that I never thought I could do and did it well.”